sclitifyit/docker-lamp/README.md

 ```

 Open phpmyadmin at [http://localhost:8000](http://localhost:8000)
+Open web browser to look at server stats dasboard at [http://localhost:19999](http://localhost:19999)
 Open web browser to look at a simple php example at [https://localhost](https://localhost)

 Run mysql client: